LJlkdskdjflsa/SOP-and-Template/SelfSkill/NoteTidy.md

 - [Done]

 # SOP
+- write down info in a temp file
 - create a file for tidy note (use the template below)
 - Read through note
-- list all things
+- list all things with categorization
+  - ex.
     - to note
     - todo
 - rearragne the priorities of this things
 - do things (make sign after done)
-  - note things to note
-  - do things to do

 # Template